 Along with the remote work arrangements already in place in 2020, the survey’s underlying data strongly suggests any hiring hang ups you experienced in years past will likely be change big time in 2021 and beyond.

 Why?
 Well, you know those in-demand, full-time workers you’ve been wooing for the last decade?
 This cohort of talent aren’t as loyal as in years past will leave for more favorable job options.
 One job option that’s top of mind for most full-time workers is mental health.
 Perhaps they’re career path is not clear or their commute to a 40-60 hour a week job is too much.
 Whatever the reason, a growing number of in-demand talent is opting to work less or work smarter (ie. remote work, freelance work).
 Another name for this hot trend is “work-life balance“.
-When last checked, the U.S. was way behind other countries in this category coming it at number 11.
+When last checked, the U.S. was graded a D at number 11.

 A recent article entitled “Why revamping benefits should be a priority for today’s new reality” made it quite clear that increased employee benefits are gaining momentum for many employers.